thunderheadone/one-sdk-android/README.md

 ### Initialize the SDK
 #### Set up the Framework in User mode
-To start tracking, capturing, and receiving optimizations with the ONE SDK in User mode, you must first initialize it with your ONE API parameters.
-You can find your ONE API parameters on the ONE website.
+To start tracking, capturing, and receiving optimizations with the Thunderhead SDK in User mode, you must first initialize it with your Thunderhead API parameters.
+You can find your Thunderhead API parameters on the ONE website or in Interaction Studio.

-With your parameters ready to hand, add the following lines of code under the Application’s subclass onCreate() method.
+With your parameters ready at hand, add the following lines of code under the Application’s subclass onCreate() method.
 You must ensure the initialization method is added after super.onCreate() is called.

 ``` java
 public class YourApplication extends Application {